jonas089/raptor-abi/README.md

 ```
 a smart contract ABI generator for Polkadot

-Claptrap is essentially a compact implementation of Ink for Casper smart contracts.
+Raptor-abi is essentially a compact implementation of Ink for Casper smart contracts.

 As of today, Claptrap supports metadata generation at build-time for **Entry Point** definitions.